irfanbykara/Remote-Drumming/README.md

-## to play drums
+## To play drums
-Both hands need to be in visible and recognized
+Both hands need to be in visible and recognized.
-Your hands need to be the correct distance (=size in screen) indicated by a circle (aim means too close)
+When you see the aim on the screen, bring your index&middle finger together on the drum parts. (kick, snare and hihat for now).
+And let the beat go on !

-## to run
+## To run

 ```
-pip install cvzone
-pip install mediapipe
-pip install pygame
+pip install -r requirements.txt
 ```

 and then

 ```
-python drum_cv.py
+python main.py
 ```